laderast/exacloudTutorial/markdown/exacloud-tutorial.md

 If you want to stop a job, you can use `condor_rm` to remove your job from the queue.

+The [Exainfo beginner user wiki](http://exainfo.ohsu.edu/projects/new-user-information/wiki) can be helpful, especially with hints on how to set up your own library and dependencies for particular languages.

+Also, the [Exacloud User Guide](http://exainfo.ohsu.edu/attachments/download/34/ExaCloud%20User%20Guide%20v1.1.pdf) can be helpful as well.

 [Running Your First Condor Job](http://research.cs.wisc.edu/htcondor/tutorials/intl-grid-school-3/submit_first.html) is a helpful page to get you started.

-The [Exainfo beginner user wiki](http://exainfo.ohsu.edu/projects/new-user-information/wiki) can be helpful, especially with hints on how to set up your own library for particular languages.

 If your job seems slow, check the exacloud usage display at [http://exacloud.ohsu.edu/ganglia/](http://exacloud.ohsu.edu/ganglia/)